-- 1. There are three types of victims: heated victims, visual victims, and coloured victims. - 2.
+- 1. There are two types of victims: visual victims and colored victims. - 2.
 Victims are located near the floor of the field (located about 7 cm above the floor, see the figure below).

-- 3. Victims will never be located on walls facing black/silver tiles, tiles with obstacles/speedbumps/stairs, and ramps. - 4.
+- 3. Organizers will never locate victims on walls facing black/silver/blue tiles, tiles with obstacles/speedbumps/stairs, and ramps. - 4.
 There may be objects that resemble victims in appearance but are not victims.
 Such objects should not be identified as victims by robots. - 5.
-Each heated victim has a surface area greater than 16 cm^2 . - 6.
-The temperature of the victim simulates human body temperature between 28°C to 40°C.

-- 7. The organizers will try to keep a minimum difference of 10°C between heated victims' temperatures and the ambient temperature of the field.

-- 8. Visual victims are uppercase letters printed on or attached to the wall.
+Visual victims are uppercase letters printed on or attached to the wall.
 They are printed in black, using a sans serif typeface such as 'Arial'.
 Their height will be 4 cm.
 The letters represent the health status of the victim.

-- a.
-Harmed victim: H

-- b.
-Stable victim: S

-- c.
-Unharmed victim: U